 Progress is easy on the newly asphalted bike track between Sankt-Vith and Waimes.
 Zoom on towards Belgian-German Ardennes-Eiffel Nature Park.
 Stop off in Montenau (and an Ardennes ham smokery) and in Sourbrodt (former station along the Vennbahn railway) and in Kalterherberg where you will find several possibilities for a tasty lunch.
 Further on, you will leave the Vennbahn to make a detour to Monschau where you will stay the night.
 Quaint and enchanting, this Eifel town boasts lovely half-timbered houses, enticing shops, friendly roadside cafes and good restaurants.

 On your final cycling day, head back from the centre of Monschau to the Vennbahn rail trail.
 A visit to the monumental town of Kornelimünster is a must.
 After a long descent you will reach the town of Aachen, once the centre of Charlemagne’s empire.
-After your visit to this historic town, get on a train to Maastricht, relax and enjoy while the hills of scenic southern Limburg glide by like a protracted panorama.
+After your visit to this historic town, cycle further to Kerkrade and get on a train to Maastricht, relax and enjoy while the hills of scenic southern Limburg glide by like a protracted panorama.

 After a hotel breakfast, your holiday with Dutch Bike Tours has come to an end.
 It’s time to make your own way home.